 - Women who are pregnant or are trying to conceive should not consume this medicine without the doctor’s consultation.

-- Usually for adults the recommended dosage is twice a day after meals with a gap of 4-6 hours.
+- Usually recommended dose of Bifilac for adults is twice a day after meals with a gap of 4-6 hours.

 - Children should not be given the tablets without consultation with the doctor.